ivylee/octoghost/README.md

 Now go to `/ghost/debug` and import the obtained JSON file.

 If everything goes well you should be able to signin again and all your Octopress posts will be there.

+Octopress HTML 2 Markdown
+---

+A python script to generate Octopress markdown files from published HTML files.

+Specify:

+* Octopress directory
+* Published blog directory
+* Generate a list of absolute paths of all the published HTML files using command line utilities and save the list to a file